 TIME OF ELECTIONS — OFFICERS ELECTED

-(3) Each candidate for election shall file a declaration of candidacy with the secretary of state.
+(3) Each candidate shall file his declaration of candidacy with the county clerk.

-(4) Each candidate who files a declaration of candidacy shall at the same time pay a filing fee of three hundred dollars ($300) which shall be deposited in the general fund.
+(4) Each candidate who files a declaration of candidacy shall at the same time pay a filing fee of forty dollars ($40.00) which shall be deposited in the county treasury.